day8/re-frame/docs/Flows.md

 <div id="item-counter-error"></div>

 Your app is working fine, until the next redesign.
-Now, users should be able to choose how many items count as too many.
+Now, users must be able to choose the maximum item limit.
 A little contrived, I know.
 But not uncommon from a programming perspective.

 Luckily, our `error-state-flow` factory is flexible.